 10. Pastors leave too soon having no sense of fulfillment in their work or hope of affecting any change.

 If the church continues, it will do so with a variety of short-term pastors.
-While it can be good for student pastors to have a place to try their craft, there is no long-term commitment pastorally anymore, unless, of course, a settled older man retires in the community and is willing to offer help.
+While it can be good for student pastors to have a place to try their craft, there is no long-term commitment pastorally anymore, unless a settled older man retires in the community and is willing to offer help.
 While this scenario might come about for unavoidable reasons, it is characteristic of all shrinking churches.
 If the regime changes every year or two, pastors will hardly make an impact on the community, so as to engender growth.
 Newcomers say, “Something must be wrong because they change pastors every two years.”

 What Can Be Done?